 - Spices

-- Plant-based materials including seeds, cereals, and pet food
+- Plant-based materials including seeds, cereals and pet food

-- Dead insects, bird nests, and animal carcasses
+- Dead insects, bird nests and animal carcasses

 What is the difference between carpet beetles and clothing moths?

-As adults, carpet beetles and clothing moths are easy to tell apart: While a carpet beetle is dark-colored, oval-shaped beetle that runs around on its six legs, the clothing moth is a beige-colored elongated moth that flutters to and fro.
+As adults, carpet beetles and clothing moths are easy to tell apart: While a carpet beetle is a dark-colored, oval-shaped beetle that runs around on its six legs, the clothing moth is a beige-colored elongated moth that flutters to and fro.
 If you uncover an infestation, though, it can be more difficult to tell the larvae apart—unless you know what you’re looking for.

-- Larvae feeding habits: Clothing moth larvae (unlike carpet beetle larvae) prefer to feed on items contaminated with organic materials such as spilled food, body fluids, fungal spores, or pollen.
+- Larvae feeding habits: Clothing moth larvae (unlike carpet beetle larvae) prefer to feed on items contaminated with organic materials such as spilled food, body fluids, fungal spores or pollen.

 - Larvae feeding damage: Clothing moth larvae tend to create scattered holes in a garment, whereas carpet beetle larvae are more likely to damage a large area or portion of a garment.